abhishek251105/Mini_Project_Sem4/README.md

 - `POST /api/quiz/:id/submit` - Submit quiz answers and calculate results
 - `GET /api/quiz/:id/results` - Fetch quiz results (Teacher only)

-*Note: Endpoints may vary slightly based on specific routing configurations in the codebase.*

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.